NAL-i5K/tripal_apollo/docs/installation.rst

 .. image:: /_static/img/apollo_url.png

 Select all of the organisms you would like linked to this Apollo instance.
-Note that Apollo 1 mappings for multiple organisms makes several assumptions: see below.
+Note that Apollo 1 mappings for multiple organisms makes several assumptions: see  :ref:`ApolloConfig`.

 .. image:: /_static/img/create_apollo_instance.png